votca/xtp_job_control/docs/tutorial.rst

 ************
 First, the library scan the input and checks its validity (using a set of predifined schemas_), then a `dependency graph_` is built between the different jobs involved in the workflow.
-This graph allows to run in parallel those jobs that do not dependent on each other, while creating explicit dependencies between jobs that need to run in a sequential mode, injecting the ouput of one job as input of the next one.
+This graph allows to run in parallel those jobs that do not dependent on each other, while creating explicit /dependencies between jobs that need to run in a sequential mode, injecting the ouput of one job as input of the next one.
 Finally, the jobs are running in different folders while the dependecies between them are automatically track.